 We are a family of Four.

-Myself, my husband and our two beautiful daughters, Anna who is 14 and Ellie, 11.
-If you include our German Shepherd, Oliver, that makes us a family of Five.
+Myself, my husband and our two beautiful daughters, Anna who is 16 and Ellie, 13.
+If you include our German Shepherd, Oliver as well as our Swiss Shepherd, Archie that makes us a family of six.

 The appointment was at 4.30pm on Monday 23rd October 2017.
 A day and time I will never forget.

 After some talking and a urine test, it wasn’t until our doctor advised she needed to finger prick Anna that something felt off.
 Through fear and sobs of tears we managed to get blood from Anna’s finger and when the strip was put it